-We were there Monday through Friday for about 1.5 hours a day and were pushed beyond
+We were in the gym Monday through Friday for about 1.5 hours a day and were pushed beyond

 the limits of what our minds told us we could do.
 I remember days of doing nonstop cardio

-While I was there I got into the best physical and psychological shape of my life.
-Being a
+While I was in the gym, I got into the best physical and psychological shape of my life.

-something similar to how musicians who closely study their instrument and playing something
+something similar to how musicians who closely study their instrument and play something

 I got in great shape boxing but what has stuck with me more than the exercises and the